The War Machines

 Me: Same here.
 Not a single word.
 Shall we rewind it?

-The Doctor’s reprogrammed War Machine manages to get inside the Post Office Tower (“Now there’s a scene I want to see.
+The Doctor’s reprogrammed War Machine infiltrates the Tower (“Now there’s a scene I wanted to see.
 How did it get in the lift?”), and it destroys WOTAN, who only has a human arse to protect it.
-Before we have time to wrap up any loose ends (like, is Brett going to be punished for all the deaths he has caused?), the Doctor legs it.
-You can hardly blame him.
+Before we can wrap up any loose ends (is Brett going to be punished for all the deaths he’s caused?), the Doctor legs it.
+You can’t blame him, really.

-Sue: Dodo really isn’t coming back, is she?
-I thought you were just winding me up.
+Sue: Dodo really isn’t coming back.
+I thought you were winding me up.

 Me: The Doctor is alone for the very first time.

-Sue: It’s odd that he doesn’t invite Ben and Polly to join him.
+Sue: It’s a bit odd that he doesn’t invite Ben and Polly to join him.
 Or is it?
-I’m not sure.
+I’m not sure any more.

-It doesn’t matter – they nip on board when he’s not looking, anyway.
+It doesn’t matter because they nip on board his ship when he isn’t looking.

 Sue: Stowaways, eh?
 He won’t like that.